AuScope/geomodelportal/README.md

 3. [itowns](http://www.itowns-project.org/) provides geospatial support.

-4. <https://github.com/AuScope/geomodel-2-3dweb> contains code to convert GOCAD models into graphics files from the command line, and a web service that provides:
+4. <https://github.com/AuScope/geomodel-2-3dweb> contains the website's back-end code.
+It contains code to convert GOCAD and geophysics models into graphics files, and a web service that provides:
      * Borehole graphics and information from Australia's NVCL (National Virtual Core Library)
      * An OGC WMS, WFS, 3DPS services
      * On the fly GOCAD TSURF conversion to GLTF.
      * Model part export service

+## Development

 ### How to initiate
-**Note** that this project requires npm >= 8.19.3 & nodejs >= 16.19.0
+**Note** that this project requires npm >= 10.9.2 & nodejs >= 18.2.5

 In order to get started:
 ```bash